 You do not need boat insurance in Florida.
 Nevertheless, you will still need to title and register your boat with the state.
 You’ll also need an identification card for boating safety, as well as equip your vessel with safety equipment.

-Although Florida law does not mandate boat insurance, if you have a claim on a vessel, you may still need to buy a policy.
+Although Florida law does not mandate boat insurance, you may still need to buy a policy if you have a claim on a vessel.
 Your bank or the marina will also require you to obtain coverage if you’re planning to get a loan for your boat.

 Your boat loan will not get approval without first providing your bank a proof of insurance covering your vessel’s full value in case of loss.
-Besides, the waterways of Florida is a busy one.
-And the state is also always at risk of storms and hurricanes, thus, the potential damage costs, are quite high.
+Besides, the waterways of Florida are a busy one.
+And the state is also always at risk of storms and hurricanes; thus, the potential damage costs are quite high.